Our Heritage projects explore the archaeology, built heritage and social history of Sherwood Forest

 People of Sherwood

-This is an exciting project that seeks to tell the stories of ten people that lived in, worked in or had an impact on Sherwood Forest.
+This is an exciting project that seeked to tell the stories of ten people that lived in, worked in or had an impact on Sherwood Forest.

-Some of the people and connections to the area will be familiar, but we also want to tell the stories that are less well known.
+Some of the people and connections to the area are familiar, but we also wanted to tell the stories that are less well known.

 Find out more about People of Sherwood.